Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ![](media/OpenGD77-logo.png)

 # OpenGD77 / OpenDM1801 User Guide
 OpenGD77 / OpenDM1801 is a work-in-progress, so is this User Guide.
-Last major update was on 18th December 2019.
+Last major update was on 12th April 2020.
 For documentation ToDo (including incremental changes), please refer to https://github.com/jangelor/OpenGD77/wiki/Documentation-ToDo .
 For latest discussions, please refer to the development and community forum at https://opengd77.com .
 <!-- MDTOC maxdepth:6 firsth1:1 numbering:0 flatten:0 bullets:1 updateOnSave:1 -->

 - [OpenGD77 User Guide](#opengd77-user-guide)